01 of 07

 03 of 07

 Bee balm, Monarda, flowers are brilliant in color and are usually pink or red.
-Other common names include horsemint, wild bergamot, or Oswego tea.
+Other common names include horsemint, wild bergamot or Oswego tea.
 The plant blooms from early to late summer and grows 2 to 4 feet tall, depending on the variety.

 The flowers should be gathered dry or dried to create a rosy peach dye when boiled in water.
-The easiest way to dry the flowers is to cut the blooms with the stem, strip off the leaves, secure the bunch with a rubber band or string and hang upside down in a warm, dry spot to dry.Continue to 4 of 7 below.
+The easiest way to dry the flowers is to cut the blooms along with the stem, strip off the leaves, secure the bunch with a rubber band or string and hang upside down in a warm, dry spot to dry.Continue to 4 of 7 below.

 04 of 07

 Jewelweed is part of the impatiens family.
-The plant grows into a tall (five feet) plant that produces yellow to orange blooms.
+The plant grows into a tall (five foot) plant that produces yellow to orange blooms.
 The seed pods "pop" when touched and it is often called the touch-me-not plant.

 The North American jewelweed pictured here grows in cool, shady areas.
 Gather the blossoms to create a lovely peach to salmon dye bath.Continue to 5 of 7 below.

 05 of 07